jagnani73/LenDen/README.md

 Digital asset holders, particularly those with NFTs or tokens across multiple blockchains, lack a unified, secure, and efficient platform to leverage these assets for liquidity.

 They require a solution where they can easily, securely, and efficiently borrow against their digital assets without the need to liquidate them.

+### 🥁🥁 *Drumroll, here...comes LenDen 🤝🤝*

+LenDen is a decentralized platform that supports lending and borrowing on blockchain, enabling users to utilize their NFTs or tokens as collateral effortlessly.